somatic

 01

-Specifically, it examines whether subtle diaphragmatic contraction can increase awareness of chest versus belly breathing, interrupt stress-linked breathing patterns, and guide the wearer toward slower, deeper breathing as a means of regulating internal state.
+The Somatic Garment investigates whether subtle, mechanically-applied contraction at the diaphragm can increase awareness of diaphragmatic vs. chest breathing, interrupt stress-linked breathing patterns, and guide the wearer toward slower, deeper breathing as a means of nervous system regulation.

-Awareness: the wearer’s ability to notice their breathing pattern and internal state when the garment activates
+Awareness: the wearer’s ability to notice their breathing pattern and internal state when contraction is activated.

-Regulation: the wearer’s ability to voluntarily reduce physiological arousal by responding to the somatic cue with diaphragmatic breathing.
+Regulation: the wearer’s ability to voluntarily reduce sympathetic nervous system activation by responding to the somatic cue with diaphragmatic breathing.

 02